darraghdog/rsnastr/README.md

 The solution was tested on a [NVIDIA DGX A100](https://www.nvidia.com/en-us/data-center/dgx-a100/) with Ubuntu 18.04.4 LTS as operating system.
 The full solution runs end to end in approx 12 hours on a single A100 card.
-This card has 40GB GPU memory, if you have less memory, you can use lower batchsize, but increase higher accumulation to simulate the same batchsize used.
+This card has 40GB GPU memory, if you have less memory, you can use lower batchsize, but increase accumulation to simulate the same batchsize used.
 It is important to keep the batchsize large due to the number of targets and imbalanced labels.

 You are provided with a docker file.
-You can run without this by enuring the necessary packages area available.
-The environment can be set up like below (please ensure docker is installed).
+You can run without this by enuring the necessary packages are available.
+The docker environment can be set up like below (please ensure docker is installed).
 ```
 docker build -t rsnav04 -f DockerFile.docker .
 docker run -itd --name RSNA_CONTAINERV04 -v $PWD:/mount --rm rsnav04:latest